 The amendments are effective for annual reporting periods beginning on or after 1 January 2023.
-The Bank is currently assessing the impact of these amendments and plans to adopt the new amendment on the required effective date.
+The amendments are not expected to have a significant impact on the Bank's financial statements.

 Deferred Tax related to Assets and Liabilities arising from a Single Transaction - Amendments to IAS 12